-Susan Dinan received her Ph.D. in European History from the University of Wisconsin-Madison in 1996 and is an Associate Professor in the Department of History.
+Susan Dinan received her Ph.D. in European History from the University of Wisconsin-Madison in 1996 and is a Professor in the Department of History.
 Her research examines gender, poor relief, and healthcare in early modern Europe.
 She is currently researching outbreaks of plague in sixteenth- and seventeenth-century France and England.
+She enjoys working out, tennis, knitting, and cooking.